anonymousemoose/diffusion-policies/README.md

 <!-- **Note**: If you did not download the pre-training [data](https://drive.google.com/drive/folders/1AXZvNQEKOrp0_jk1VLepKh_oHCg_9e3r?usp=drive_link), you need to download the normalization statistics from it for fine-tuning, e.g., `${DPPO_DATA_DIR}/furniture/round_table_low/normalization.pkl`. -->

-See [here](cfg/finetuning.md) for details of the experiments in the paper.
+See [here](cfg/finetuning.md) for details of the experiments in the DPPO paper.

 ### Visualization